VAQ-134

-Electronic Attack Squadron 134 (VAQ-134) is an electronic warfare squadron of the United States Navy.
+Electronic Attack Squadron 134 (VAQ-134) is an electromagnetic warfare squadron of the United States Navy.
 It is nicknamed "Garudas" and is based at Naval Air Station Whidbey Island, Washington.
 The squadron is currently equipped with the Boeing EA-18G Growler.

 Squadron History

 1970s

-Electronic Attack Squadron (VAQ-134) was originally established on 7 June 1969 at Naval Air Station Alameda, California, flying the EKA-3B electronic warfare/tanker and KA-3B tanker Skywarriors.
+Electronic Attack Squadron (VAQ-134) was originally established on 9 June 1969 at Naval Air Station Alameda, California, flying the EKA-3B electronic warfare/tanker and KA-3B tanker Skywarriors.
 VAQ-134 transitioned to Detachment 134 of VAQ-135 for its 1970-71 WestPac deployment aboard the USS Ranger, and stood down in July 1971, moving to its current homeport, Naval Air Station Whidbey Island.

 In 1972, the squadron received the EA-6B Prowler and became the U.S. Navy's third operational Prowler squadron.

 In September 1977, the squadron received the newer Improved Capability (ICAP I) version of the EA-6B Prowler.

 2 years later, in 1979, the squadron moved to the CVW-8 in the Atlantic on board the USS Nimitz for a deployment.
 It was during this deployment that the squadron took part in the failed rescue attempt of American hostages in Iran.
 Late that year, the squadron celebrated 10 years of flying mishap free.